AlpBilgin/notes/README.md

 1

 git config --list --show-origin makes a list of all git settings active in a folder and where they come from.

+2

+git config --global core.editor "nano" make a given executable the default for commit mesages

 ### From https://opensource.com/article/18/4/git-tips